Best ban mian in Singapore

 Jiak Song Mee Hoon Kueh is not a halal-certified eatery.

-The offerings at Marsiling Handmade Mee Hoon Kueh are comparatively cheaper than most of the other spots on this list, and you need look no further than their Seafood Abalone Noodles, where $6.80 gets you a huge bowl of noodles with a generous serve of razor clams, fresh prawns, and baby abalone.
-For something even more wallet-friendly, the Dry You Mian rings in the till at only $3, which we recommend getting with chilli.
+The offerings at Marsiling Handmade Mee Hoon Kueh are comparatively cheaper than most of the other spots on this list, given that the ingredients used are of great quality.
+Look no further than their Seafood Abalone Noodles, where $8 gets you a huge bowl of noodles with a generous serve of razor clams, fresh prawns, and baby abalone.
+For something more wallet-friendly, the Dry You Mian rings in the till at only $4, which we recommend getting with chilli.
+FYI, the stall opens at 2:30am every day.

 Address: 20 Marsiling Lane, #01-15, Marsiling Lane Food Centre, Singapore 730020